-Detroit Institute of Arts Museum: National Historic Sites In Michigan
+Detroit Institute of Arts as a National Historic Site

 One of Rhodin's "Thinker" Statues